govau/design-system-components/.github/ISSUE_TEMPLATE/---bug-report.md

 ---
 name: "\U0001F4A5 Bug report"
-about: " If something isn't working as expected \U0001F640"
+about: " If something isn't working as expected"

 ---